kafajin/PigDiceGame/README.md

 - High score tracking to keep track of the best performances.
 - Option to restart the game or exit after each round.

+## Computer Intelligence

+The computer player in the Pig Dice Game is implemented using the `ComputerIntelligence` class.
+This class represents a computer player with different levels of intelligence, allowing for varying degrees of challenge in the game.

+### Implementation Details

+The `ComputerIntelligence` class extends the `Player` class and introduces the concept of difficulty levels.
+Currently, two difficulty levels are supported: "basic" and "advanced".

+- In the basic strategy, the computer player follows a simple threshold approach.
+If the current score in the round is below a certain threshold (25 by default), the computer player continues to roll the dice.
+Otherwise, it chooses to hold.
+- The advanced strategy considers the current score of the computer player.
+If the current score is close to winning (e.g., 75 or higher), the computer player chooses to hold.
+If the current score is low (e.g., below 30), it continues to roll.
+Otherwise, it makes a random decision between rolling and holding.

+The decision-making process of the computer player is encapsulated in the `take_turn` method.
+Based on the selected difficulty level, either the basic or advanced strategy is invoked to determine whether the computer player should roll or hold.

+### Usage

+When starting a new game, players have the option to choose the difficulty level of the computer player.
+Depending on the chosen difficulty, the computer player will employ either the basic or advanced strategy during its turns.

+By providing different levels of intelligence, the computer player adds an element of challenge and variability to the Pig Dice Game, making each gameplay experience unique and engaging.

 ## Dependencies

 This game requires Python 3 to run.
 There are no additional dependencies.